zabbix/zabbix/templates/app/kubernetes_http/kubernetes_nodes_http/README.md

 For Zabbix version: 6.0 and higher
 The template to monitor Kubernetes nodes that work without any external scripts.
 It works without external scripts and uses the script item to make HTTP requests to the Kubernetes API.
+Install the Zabbix Helm Chart (https://git.zabbix.com/projects/ZT/repos/kubernetes-helm/browse?at=refs%2Fheads%2Frelease%2F6.0) in your Kubernetes cluster.

+Set the `{$KUBE.API.ENDPOINT.URL}` such as `<scheme>://<host>:<port>/api`.

+Get the generated service account token using the command

+`kubectl get secret zabbix-service-account -n monitoring -o jsonpath={.data.token} | base64 -d`

+Then set it to the macro `{$KUBE.API.TOKEN}`.

+Set up the macros to filter the metrics of discovered nodes

 This template was tested on: